-You’ve been avidly watching “CSI: Cyber” and shows like it for years.
-Haven’t you imagined what it would be like to put your interest to work in the field of modern criminology yourself?
+You’ve been avidly watching criminal investigation TV shows for years.
+Have you imagined what it would be like to put your interest to work in the field of modern criminology yourself?

 If your background is in computer technology or law enforcement, or if you simply have the bent of mind that lends itself to solving intricate mathematical puzzles as well as delving into the sometimes obscure workings of the human mind, a master’s degree in criminology with a specialization in cybercrime may just be the answer to a new and endlessly fascinating career.

 While there are a wide range of well-paying salaried jobs available in the fast-growing field of cybersecurity, there are also exceptional opportunities to work as an independent consultant.